psycopg/psycopg/docs/advanced/async.rst

 mode if you wish to receive or send notifications in a timely manner.

 Notifications are received as instances of `Notify`.
-If you are reserving a connection only to receive notifications, the simplest way is to consume the `Connection.notifies` generator.
+If you are reserving a connection **only** to receive notifications, the simplest way is to consume the `Connection.notifies` generator.
 The generator can be stopped using `!close()`.

-Starting from Psycopg 3.2, the method supports options to receive notifications only for a certain time and/or up to a certain number.
+Starting from Psycopg 3.2, the method supports options to receive notifications only for a certain time (``timeout``) and/or up to a certain number (``stop_after``, you might actually receive more than this number if more than one notifications arrives in the same packet).

 .. note::